druksx/discord-add-workshop/README.md

 You must use [cURL transmissions](https://en.wikipedia.org/wiki/CURL) [with PhP](https://www.php.net/manual/fr/ref.curl.php)

-Pay attention for the error management part, what happens if we want to enter `dashboard.php` directly from the adress bar for example ?
+Pay attention for the error management part, what happens if we want to enter `dashboard.php` directly from the address bar for example ?

 # Bonus

-If you finished doing this, then you can also think about doing error.php and logout.php.
+If you finished doing this, then you can also think about doing `error.php` and `logout.php`.

 As a final bonus, implement this feature on a simple website with a form system linked to a button.